Breast Augmentation FAQ's

 Complications That May Arise

 Complications following breast augmentation surgery are uncommon.
 They may include capsular contracture, swelling and pain, infection around the implant, a change in nipple sensation, and breakage or leakage of the implant.
 Some other complications that may arise from breast augmentation surgery are described in more detail below:

-As breast implants are mechanical devices, they may fail.
+As breast implants are mechanical devices, they will eventually fail.
 When saline breast implants fail, they often deflate quickly and can be easily removed.
 Device failure rates are approximately 1 – 2% per year, which is small.
 In the case of saline implants, the valve used for inflation is a common reason for device failure.
 Silicone gel implants do not have a valve.
-If the shell cracks, saline or gel may leak out.
+If an implant shell cracks, saline or silicone gel may leak out.
 Your body will absorb the saline with no untoward effects on your health.
-If a gel implant should rupture, the scar tissue capsule described subsequently in this article will usually contain the gel.
+If a gel implant should rupture, the scar tissue capsule described previously in this article will usually contain the gel.
 The gel is biologically inert and poses no threat to your health, either.
 Today’s breast implants are made much more durable than previously.
 A silicone gel implant is made to withstand a compressive force equal to twenty five times that sustained during a mammogram.
 Over the course of your lifetime, a breast implant may fail and require replacement.
 Replacement is usually a very simple surgery.

 Alterations in Nipple and Breast Sensation